harrisonp-roberts/InventoryTracker/README.md

 The views (HTML) and their respective javascript are under src.main.resources.static.

 This project uses PostgreSQL as it's database.
 I'll upload schema information for that eventually.

+## Environment
+I'm using IntelliJ to develop this, so if you want to run the project from your IDE, you'll need that.
+Otherwise any editor (VSCode, Atom, etc.) should be good enough for poking around.

+I'm using Apache Maven as a build system, so if you want to be able to compile and run it without and IDE then you'll need that.

+## Running
+To run the